believeinlain/PyAedatTools/README.md

 ExportAedat2 supports polarity, frames and imu6; it doesn't put xml metadata back into the file header.

 In addition, much of the code has not been tested and does not have the correct syntax for Python 3.

+## References

+[1] Ignacio Alzugaray and Margarita Chli, <em>Asynchronous Corner Detection and Tracking for Event Cameras in Real-Time</em>